WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - Executive Staff members are scholarship-based stipend students who assist in the overall operation of the station under the management of the GM.
 They are here to assist all members of WGMU and others in the community regarding our station.
 Members of the Senior General Staff are also scholarship-based stipend students.
 Positions can change to volunteer or credit basis at the discretion of GM.

-- The OTS computer is directly to the left of the main on-air soundboard.
-OTS is our audio automation system responsible for playing music and commercials when there isn’t a live DJ in the studio.
+- The RadioDJ computer is direct to the left of the main on-air soundboard.
+RadioDJ is our audio automation system responsible for playing music and commercials when there isn’t a live DJ in the studio.

-- Internet Computer refers to the computer directly to the right of the main soundboard in the middle.
+- The Internet Computer refers to the computer directly to the right of the main soundboard in the middle.

 - Streaming computer refers to the computer on top of the cd rack to the far right of the studio – this is the computer which WGMU broadcasts through.